• Skip to primary navigation

 Lemon Blueberry Loaf Cake Recipe with Sweet Blueberries and Simple Lemon Glaze

-• The flour coat will ensure the blueberries do not sink to the bottom of the cake loaf when baking.
+• Coating the blueberries with flour will prevent the berries from sinking to the bottom of the cake loaf when baking.
 The flour locks them in place, so you will get the blueberries well distributed throughout the cake (depending on how you fold them into the batter).

-• To coat them with flour, make sure the blueberries are not too wet.
+• To coat the berries with flour, make sure they are not too wet.
 If there is too much water on the fruits, spread them on a kitchen towel and push them around with your fingers, letting the water on the berries be absorbed by the kitchen towel.

 • Too much water on the berries will result in the flour clumping around them, and after baking, you will end up with these obvious clumps around your berries in the cake loaf.